208 RETAIL MERCHANDISING TERMS

 MDF Display

-A composite wood display material made from fine wood fibers and resin, offering a smooth, uniform surface that’s ideal for paint, laminate, or vinyl graphics.
+Medium - Density Fiberboard, a composite wood display material made from fine wood fibers and resin, offering a smooth, uniform surface that’s ideal for paint, laminate, or vinyl graphics.

 Merchandising